-EUR/USD clings to Thursday's recovery near 1.0830 in European trading hours on Friday.
-The recovery in the major currency pair is driven by a retracement move in the US Dollar (USD).
-The US Dollar Index (DXY), which gauges Greenback’s value against six major currencies, hovers near 104.00 after correcting from a fresh 12-week high of 104.55.
+EUR/USD extends Thursday’s recovery to near 1.0830 in Friday’s North American session.
+The recovery move in the shared currency pair is driven by a retracement move in the US Dollar (USD).
+The US Dollar Index (DXY), which gauges Greenback’s value against six major currencies, extends correction slightly below 104.00.
+The US Dollar faces pressure after the release of the US Durable Goods Orders, which declined steadily by 0.8% in September, slower than estimates of -1.0%.

 The near-term appeal of the US Dollar remains firm on multiple tailwinds, such as growing bets for the Federal Reserve (Fed) to follow a more gradual rate-cut cycle and rising expectations of former US President Donald Trump to win the presidential election against current Vice President Kamala Harris.